Outlander gift cards are now available and the good news news is they are now valid for any tour up until September 2021.

 Outlander gifts , prints, stickers , face masks and t-shirts feature photos of the actual locations in the Outlander TV series – Lallybroch , Blackness Castle ( Fort William ) , Doune Castle ( Castle Leoch ) , Linlithgow Palace ( Wentworth prison ) and the Bruce fountain , Inverness ( Falkland ) metal prints

 The mystical and enchanting spot where Claire and Frank first come across the standing stones that soon after were to propel Claire back in time.
-They have been an ever-present since, including in Season four .
+They have been an ever present since, including in Season four .
 No standing stones actually exist here but I think they are based on a combination of Clava Cairns and Callanish , both of which are outstanding Scottish tourist sites.
 Even without the presence of the colossal pillars, this spot in Perthshire is a fantastic selection as Craigh na Dun.

 Finding the exact spot of Craigh na Dun is not immediately clear but the site of filming is at Kinnloch Rannoch in Perthshire.
 On the south side of the Dunalastair Reservoir in Tay Forest Park under the gaze of the spectacular Schiehallion mountain, this is scenic Highlands at its best.
 You will recognise the mound from the roadside and it’s just a short walk out to the site.
-Kinnloch Rannoch was used in numerous other scenes , mainly because it’s one of the most remote and beautiful areas in the country.
+Kinnloch Rannoch was used in numerous other scenes , mainly because it’s one of the most remote and beautiful areas in the whole of Perthshire .

 Tours of Scotland from Edinburgh, phone +44131-5499785